SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Sponsored.md

 If an event is granted ongoing sponsored status, then:

--   the Steering Committee must obtain approval for General Chair and Programme Chair selections from the SIGPLAN EC, prior to inviting the selected individuals;
+-   the Steering Committee must obtain approval for General Chair and Program Chair selections from the SIGPLAN EC, prior to inviting the selected individuals;
 -   approval still needs to be sought from ACM via their TMRF for each event, as explained above;
--   the Programme Chair of each event must obtain approval for Programme Committee members from the SIGPLAN EC, prior to inviting the selected individuals, and the selection must conform to [SIGPLAN's Diversity Policy](/Resources/Policies/Diversity);
+-   the Program Chair of each event must obtain approval for Program Committee members from the SIGPLAN EC, prior to inviting the selected individuals, and the selection must conform to [SIGPLAN's Diversity Policy](/Resources/Policies/Diversity);
 -   the General Chair of each event must provide the SIGPLAN Vice